Duo - Frequently Asked Questions (FAQ)

 A gray box or blank box is showing up when I try to use Duo Mobile on my iPhone or iOS device, how do I fix this?

 iOS and macOS have configurable content restrictions called "Screen Time" that can potentially prevent the Duo Prompt from displaying correctly.
-If your users see a gray box instead of the Duo Prompt on their iPhone or iPad, check whether they have content restrictions enabled.
-Here is more information about Screen Time from Apple Support in general: Use Screen Time on your iPhone, iPad, or iPod touchiOS 12 or newer.
+If your users see a gray box instead of the Duo Prompt on their iPhone or iPad, check whether they have content restrictions enabled within Screen Time or try turning off Screen Time first and then turn it back on after successfully using Duo Mobile.
+Here is more information about Screen Time from Apple Support in general: Use Screen Time on your iPhone, iPad, or iPod touch iOS 12 or newer.

-*Need more help?
-Please contact the Eagle Help Desk
+Need more help?
+Contact the Eagle Help Desk.